thesp0nge/armoredcode.github.io/_posts/2014-01-24-every-bug-has-a-sad.markdown

 last December.

 Today, I want to share a consideration coming out from a discussion I had a couple of days ago:
-{% blockquote %}
-Bugs are by definition security issues.
+> Bugs are by definition security issues.
-{% endblockquote %}

 Do you agree with that?
 I don't, and let's see why.